aamiraaaa/Tassybay-Amira/REPORT_TEMPLATE.md

 ## 10. Reflection

 What did you learn from this assignment?
 This is my first experience working with code in this way, truly understanding it.
 I understood how HTML,JS,CSS works.
+I also underatood that it is not that hard.I watched 3 videos, talked a lot with AI and it really helped to understand my code.
+It is also about repeating and practising